44th Medical Brigade: Nursing services

 A total of 180 staff visits were made to hospital units during 1969.
 Emphasis was made on staffing needs, career guidance, and standards of patient care.
 During 2d quarter a liaison visit was made to the Americal Division to visit the aid stations.
 The feasibility of assigning a Medical-Surgical Nurse (MOS 3448) to the Office of the Division Surgeon and/or sending medical surgical nurses from nearby hospitals on periodic visits to the division medical companies were discussed.

 A total of 727 Army Nurse Corps officers were interviewed, oriented and assigned.
 The major problem area was the delay in in-processing occurring at the 90th Replacement Battalion, resulting in officers remaining there 2–5 days awaiting orders and transportation.
 This has been resolved since early November 1969 when a 44th Medical Brigade personnel team was initiated to meet all incoming AMEDD officers and bringing them directly to the Personnel Branch Office or the Surgeon where orders were cut.
 The system greatly expedited reception and in-processing.

 During the first quarter of 1969 a one-day conference was conducted for the Chief Nurses of 68th Medical Group.

 During the first and second quarters monthly meetings of the Joint Civilian Nursing Committee were conducted.
-Those participating were nurses from the U.S. military, Vietnam Ministry of Health Bureau of Nursing, USAID Nursing Division and ARVN.
+Those participating were nurses from the US military, Vietnam Ministry of Health Bureau of Nursing, USAID Nursing Division and ARVN.
 The purpose of these meetings was to help upgrade nursing in Vietnam, both civilian and military.

 During the 3d quarter of 1969, the first conference for all Army Chief Nurses in Vietnam was conducted in Saigon.
 It was recommended that a conference be held at least once a year and preferably every six months.